btbear/DEC/swarm/pss/README.md

 ### STATUS OF THIS DOCUMENT

-`pss` is under active development, and the first implementation is yet to be merged to the DEC main branch.
+`pss` is under active development, and the first implementation is yet to be merged to the DEWH main branch.
 Expect things to change.

 Details on swarm routing and encryption schemes out of scope of this document.